 The general specifications, technical requirements, organizational recommendations and functional capabilities of the Service are set forth in the Annex A – Product Definition.
-Open-Xchange GmbH shall host the Service in the EMEA region.
+Company shall host the Service in the European Economic Area.

 Company will make available to Customer metrics and reports about Customer’s usage of the Service according to the capabilities and formats set out in the Annex A – Product Definition (altogether the “Usage Reports“).

 Except as expressly permitted in this Agreement, Customer shall not (and shall not allow or authorize any third party to): (i) decompile, disassemble, reverse engineer or attempt to reconstruct, identify or discover any source code, underlying ideas, underlying user interface techniques or algorithms of any portion of the Service that is provided to Customer in object code form (unless permitted by applicable law); (ii) use the Service for High Risk Activities; (iii) modify or create derivative works of the Service, in whole or in part, (iv) incorporate, embed or bundle the Service, in whole or in part, with or into another product or other computer software code or permit End Customers to use the Service other than in connection with and as a part of the Customer’s Services, (v) copy or reproduce the Service, in whole or in part, other than a reasonable number of back-up copies (if applicable), (vi) access the Service in a manner intended to avoid incurring fees or exceed usage limits or quotas, (vii) remove, alter, cover or obscure any proprietary rights notice, copyright notice or any other notice or Company Mark that appears on or within the Service; (viii) disclose results of any benchmark tests without Company’s prior written consent; or (ix) process or store any End Customer or End User data that is subject to the International Traffic in Arms Regulations maintained by the Department of State.